Node status and actions

 REMOVE NODEwill not work for the case where the number of nodes is equal to the RF of the cluster.
 Since there is no other nodes to move the data via the load balancer.

 Quick operations, on an existing instance

 The following two steps helps stop the server processes on the node and restart it back up.
-There is no data moved out of the node proactively, but the data shard/tablet leaders could change as perf RAFT requirements.
+There is no data moved out of the node proactively, but the data shard/tablet leaders could change based on RAFT requirements.

-After the work is complete, the processes can be restarted via the same dropdown for that node.
+After the work is complete, the processes can be restarted using the same dropdown for that node.